Vogel's universality and Macdonald dimensions: Acknowledgments

 \section{Acknowledgments}

 The author is very grateful to Andrei Mironov for valuable discussions and help with the preparation of this paper.
-The author also thanks Alexei Morozov, Alexander Popolitov and Nikita Tselousov for their comments on the paper and interest in the topic.
+The author also thanks Alexei Morozov, Aleksandr Popolitov, Nikita Tselousov and the anonymous reviewer for valuable comments and interest in the topic.
 The author is also grateful to the organizers of the Workshop ``Universal description of Lie algebras, Vogel theory, applications" in Dubna (April, 2025).
-The work was supported by the grant of the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS".
+The work was supported by the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS" (grant no. 23-1-1-48-2).